- Trust Marketing Platform

 We don’t recommend a fully automated solution.

-Additionally, the responses will lack contextual relevance and branded keywords.
+Additionally, automating the responses will lack contextual relevance and branded keywords.
 Instead, we recommend that you partner with a third-party human-powered agency to manage your replies.

 Operationally, it will be more efficient, and the superior response quality will give you a competitive edge.